simulenga/netlify-demo-go/README.md

 # netlify-demo-go
-This repositories created to test and deploy simple netlify function in go language
+This repository created to test and deploy simple netlify function in go language

 # references
 https://gophercoding.com/example-netlify-function-in-go/